ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 # PookiePrank: A Cute but Terrifying Cybersecurity Awareness Tool 💀🎀

-PLEASE READ THE FULL DOCUMENTATION FOR THE BETTER UNDERSTANDING OF THE PROJECT AND HOW TO MAKE IT WORK ACTUALLY.
+**PLEASE READ THE FULL DOCUMENTATION TO FULLY UNDERSTAND THE PROJECT AND HOW TO MAKE IT ACTUALLY WORK.**
 ---

 ## Table of Contents